Ralph Peters Says Fox News Does ‘Grave Disservice To Our Country’ After Quitting Network

-Ralph Peters, a former Fox News contributor who quit the job in March, has called the network, “a destructive propaganda machine.
+Ralph Peters, a former Fox News contributor who quit the job in March, has called the network “a destructive propaganda machine.”
 In his first interview since he left Fox, Peters described the channel as doing a “doing a great, grave disservice” to the United States, The New York Times reports.

 “With the rise of Donald Trump, Fox did become a destructive propaganda machine,” Mr. Peters said in an interview with CNN.
 “And I don’t do propaganda for anyone.”

 Peters is a retired lieutenant colonel who served in the US Army.
-He used to provide his military insight and perspective on issues for Fox for ten years before his departure.
-According to the NYT, during his stint as a contributor, he was a staunch defender of the network calling it a “legitimate conservative bulwark in the news media and an outlet for libertarian opinions.”
+He used to provide his military insight and perspective on issues for Fox for 10 years before his departure.
+According to the NYT, during his stint as a contributor, he was a staunch defender of the network, calling it a “legitimate conservative bulwark in the news media and an outlet for libertarian opinions.”

 But it looks like the election of President Donald Trump changed his mind.
 Peters has asserted that he feels that the 2016 election sent the network further right.
-He seems particularly disturbed that Fox News anchors and commentators have been parroting conspiracy theories popularised on the Internet.
-Ideas about the existence of “the deep state” have been regularly spouted by popular Fox News personalities like Sean Hannity, Peters added during the interview before continuing to criticize Hannity and co. for their “attacks” against US institutions like the FBI and The Justice Department.
+He seems particularly disturbed that Fox News anchors and commentators have been parroting conspiracy theories popularised on the internet.
+Ideas about the existence of “the deep state” have been regularly spouted by popular Fox News personalities like Sean Hannity, Peters added during the interview before continuing to criticize Hannity and co. for their “attacks” against U.S. institutions like the FBI and the Justice Department.

-As The Daily Beast notes, Peters also slammed Fox News for leading a “witch-hunt” against Special Prosecutor, Robert Mueller.
+As The Daily Beast notes, Peters also slammed Fox News for leading a “witch-hunt” against special prosecutor Robert Mueller.
 He insisted that the network is doing so to boost their ratings and revenue

 Ralph Peter isn’t the only former Fox News on-air employee.
 Alisyn Camerota, a former Fox News anchor who now works at CNN, said that she felt the journalistic standards and ethics at Fox are questionable.